j3k0/cordova-plugin-purchase/doc/api.md

 ### Receipt validation

-Some unthoughtful users will try to use faked "purchases" to access features they should normally pay for.
+Some unthoughtful users will try to use fake "purchases" to access features they should normally pay for.
 If that's a concern, you should implement receipt validation, ideally server side validation.

-When a purchase has been approved by the store, it's enriched with [transaction](#transactions) information (product.transaction field).
+When a purchase has been approved by the store, it's enriched with [transaction](#transactions) information (`product.transaction` attribute).

-Two verfify a purchase you'll have to do two things:
+To verfify a purchase you'll have to do three things:

  - configure the [validator](#validator).
  - call [`product.verify()`](#verify) from the `approved` event,